Teejay021/Drone_P/README.md

 # Drone Control Web Application

 ## Project Overview
-This web application offers manual drone control with real-time functionalities.
-Users can create accounts via email or OAuth services (Google, GitHub, Meta), save and retrieve drone-captured images.
+This web application offers manual control of a ground-based reconnaissance drone, inspired by the Rainbow Six Siege drones.
+Users can create accounts via email or OAuth services (Google, GitHub, Meta), and save and retrieve images captured by the drone.

 ## Features
-- **Live Video Streaming**: Utilizes advanced streaming technologies for real-time drone footage.
+- **Live Video Streaming**: Real-time video feed from the drone's onboard camera.
-- **User Authentication**: Secure system with OAuth options.
+- **User Authentication**: Secure login via email or OAuth.
-- **Image Capture & Retrieval**: Save and access images from user accounts.
+- **Image Capture & Retrieval**: Store and access images through user accounts.
-- **Responsive Design**: Compatible across various devices.
+- **Responsive Design**: Optimized for various screen sizes and devices.

 ## Technologies Used
 - **Frontend**: React.js, Tailwind CSS, Redux for state management.
-- **Backend**: Node.js with Express.js for REST API endpoints.
+- **Backend**: Node.js with Express.js for RESTful APIs.
-- **Database**: MongoDB for storing user data and images.
+- **Database**: MongoDB for persisting user data and media.
-- **Raspberry Pi Integration**: Flask for server-side operations, handling live video feeds and API communication.
+- **Raspberry Pi Integration**: Flask server manages video feed and GPIO-based control for motors and camera.
-- **Cloud Services**: AWS for hosting and data storage.
+- **Cloud Services**: AWS for hosting the app and storing image data.

 ## Collaboration
-Joint effort between software developers and a mechanical engineer for a multidisciplinary approach.
+Multidisciplinary project combining software development and mechanical design to build a responsive, controllable ground reconnaissance unit.

+## Team Members

+- **Danial Tajabadipour** – *Software Developer*
+  Responsible for developing the web application and integrating live video streaming, authentication, and Raspberry Pi communication.

+- **Hooman Pirouz** – *Mechanical Engineer*
+  Responsible for building the ground-based drone, including chassis design, motor setup, and hardware integration with Raspberry Pi.

 ## Status
-Active development stage with ongoing feature enhancements and system testing.
+Currently in active development, with testing underway for live control features and hardware-software integration.